mimr9/mimr9.github.io/projects/index.md

 ### Migim.ir

-A technology and programming blog that i make it for sharing and writing some of my opinion with everyone .
+A technology, programming and ... blog that i make it for share some of my opinion, useful news and linkes with everyone .
 This project is build base on wordpress.
 [More](http://migim.ir) .

 ### Finds.ir